Richard-Ott/WeCode/README.txt

 The code also estimates the weathering rate based on the given parameters.
 Use the Test_input_Paired.xlsx excel sheet to adjust input parameters.

-- RiebeGranger_Cronus_SingleCRN: This code calculates the "real" denudation rate from a single nuclide measurement (soluble or insoluble target mineral), given that either the bedrock or soil chemistry is provided (for 36Cl only), and the overall weathering rate is known.
+- SingleCRN_denudation: This code calculates the "real" denudation rate from a single nuclide measurement (soluble or insoluble target mineral), given that either the bedrock or soil chemistry is provided (for 36Cl only), and the overall weathering rate is known.
 It uses a built-in optimization algorithm to find the denudation rate.